 The jack knifes kept creeping up on us and all of a sudden they were there.
 I don't know where they came from.
 We used to go everywhere with McDermott, everywhere where they drilled the well.
 And we kept hearing jack knife and we said, what the heck is a jack knife?
 Somebody explained to me what a jack knife was.
 I made a mental note that we were going to have it rough before too long and I wasn't wrong.
-Now they got jack knifes out in the gulf.
+Now they got jack knifes out in the Gulf.

-Once a fellow from here called me on the telephone...I knew he wanted something but he wouldn't come out and say it...I talked to the guy, he says uh..."How much y'all charge to tear down a derrick?"
+Once a fellow from here called me on the telephone...I knew he wanted something but he wouldn't come out and say it...I talked to the guy, he says ...
+"How much y'all charge to tear down a derrick?"
 Oh...I says, "Quite a bit."
 I didn't know...I never asked McDermott how much they were charging.
 I said, "I can call up the office and find out for you."
 He said, "No, no...I don't want to deal with McDermott, I want you to go tear it down for me."
 I said, "Oh.
 I'm practically, I'm not, but I'm practically on the contract with McDermott."
 I said, "What do you want done?"
 He said, "I got a couple of derricks in Golden Meadow.
-A company from Arkansas bought them.
-They're itty bitty derricks, about 88 foot tall."
-And I knew we could do it.
+A company from Arkansas bought them."
+They're itty bitty derricks, about 88 foot tall, and I knew we could do it.
 It's a cinch.
 You need a j-pole and you need a cat head, get up there and throw everything out, you never see it again, it won't get all bent up again...
 I went and talked to my friend over here, he's dead now.
-I said, "I got a deal.
-Give me a day, and call me back."
-I went to talk to my friend Pete, L.B.
-I said, "I got a good deal," I says.
-"What's that?"
+I said, "I got a good deal," He says, "What's that?"
 I says, "I can get the work to tear down some 88s in Golden Meadow.
 They've been abandoned and are still standing."